Oregon vs. Colorado NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- This season, the two teams have combined to average 49 points per game, which is the same threshold as Saturday's over/under.
+- The two teams combine to average 49 points per game, an amount equal to the over/under in this contest.

-- These two squads combine to allow 43.1 points per game, 5.9 fewer than this contest's over/under.
+- These two squads combine to surrender 43.1 points per game, 5.9 fewer than this contest's over/under.

+- The Ducks and their opponents have scored an average of 58.8 points per game in 2021, 9.8 more than Saturday's total.

-- The average total in Ducks games this season is 58.8, 9.8 points more than Saturday's total of 49.
+- The 49 total in this game is 1.3 points above the 47.7 average total in Buffaloes games this season.

-- In 2021, games involving the Buffaloes have averaged a total of 47.7 points, 1.3 fewer than this game's set over/under.

 Oregon Stats and Trends

-- So far this year Oregon has two wins against the spread.
+- Oregon has two wins against the spread in seven games this season.

-- This season, the Ducks are winless ATS when entering a game as a favorite of 24 points or more.
+- The Ducks have yet to cover the spread this season when favored by 24 points or more.

 - Oregon's games this year have hit the over on three of seven set point totals (42.9%).

-- Oregon is 2-5 against the spread and 6-1 overall in games when it puts up more than 20.7 points.
+- Oregon is 2-5 against the spread and 6-1 overall this season when the team scores more than 20.7 points.

-- In games that Oregon totals more than 376.6 yards, the team is 2-4 against the spread and 5-1 overall.
+- Oregon is 2-4 against the spread and 5-1 overall when the team picks up over 376.6 yards.

-- The Ducks have turned the ball over seven times this season, two more turnovers than the Buffaloes have forced (5).

 - Find the latest spread and moneyline odds for Oregon at SISportsbook.